scaljeri/di-xxl/README.md

         inject: [{property: 'addService', name: 'foo'}]
     });

+Please note that this will not work out of the box when you're using Typescript.
+Read about `di-inject` below to work around this issue!

 The `@Injectable` statements are directly executed, meaning that they are immediately available

     import {ID} from 'di-xxl';